web3labs/ink-verifier-server/README.md

 ## Running in Production

 The ink!
-Verification Server is meant to be run as a standalone OS process since it spawn container processes for the reproducible builds and we want to avoid the nuances of Docker in Docker or similar solutions.
+Verification Server is meant to be run as a standalone OS process since it spawns container processes for the reproducible builds and we want to avoid the nuances of Docker in Docker or similar solutions.

 We recommend the usage of [PM2](https://pm2.keymetrics.io/) process manager, an `ecosystem.config.js` is provided for this purpose.